c-conone/c-conone.github.io/index.md

 * Maintained daily work operations of 4 maintenance and production work centers, reviewed daily production schedules, inventory requirements, manpower resources, and assigned workload distributions to personnel.

-* Conducted 2,109 production control meetings briefing internal subordinates and higher-level production control managers for tracking completion of high priority assignments.
+* Conducted over 2,000 production control meetings briefing internal subordinates and higher-level production control managers for tracking completion of high priority assignments.

-* Completed 9,591 on-schedule maintenance and production planning actions in support of 7 Aviation Logistics Squadrons following established
-  Department of Defense procedures and schedules.
+* Completed over 9,000 on-schedule maintenance and production planning actions in support of 7 Aviation Logistics Squadrons following established Department of Defense procedures and schedules.

 * Implemented process improvement procedures resulting in 20% reduction in asset turnaround time by proactively identifying and leading 14 process improvement initiatives with employees.

-*	Managed the receipt, inventory, and purchasing of $3,200,000 of expendable assets.
+*	Managed the receipt, inventory, and purchasing of $3,200,000 of inexpendable assets.

 *Served 5 years (2013-2018) as Quality Assurance Inspector  ensuring the standard, safety, and compliance of materials, products, and equipment.*